 - Bring your own food as some airlines may not serve kids’ meals or anything that are suitable for a toddler.
 Else, you can call early and check with the airline if they do provide kids’ meals.

 - Pack healthy snacks like dried fruits, biscuits, cereals, and lollipops to offer to your toddler when he gets hungry or restless.
 It’s a good idea to bring more of it just in case you want some too.

-- Straws and sporks (a 2-in-1 utensil) are great as they are easy to manage and allow your child to feed himself.
+- Straws and sporks (2-in-1 utensils) are great as they are easy to manage and allow your child to feed himself.

 - Avoid giving too much sweet/sugary foods that may elevate your child’s hyperactivity.

 - Pack his favourite toys as it’ll keep him comforted throughout the journey.

 - There’s a time and place for electronic devices, and while flying with a toddler is one of them!

 - Colouring pencils, crayons and a scrap book are great to keep them occupied and kill time.

 - Bring a book or two so that you can read with your toddler when he feels restless.

 - Try to request for the aisle seat as toddlers may get restless when they are on your lap near the window.
 Plus, it is also easier for you to get in and out.